newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/authorization-architect-firm.md

 * Business name
 * Business address (and the address of any satellite office)
-* Name and license number of the `Architect in Charge|architect-in-charge` of the principal office
+* Name and license number of the `Architect-in-Charge|architect-in-charge` of the principal office
-* Name and license number of the Architects in Charge of each additional office
+* Name and license number of the Architects-in-Charge of each additional office
 * Name, license number, and address of every `Responsible Charge|responsible-charge`
 * Name, address, and license number of every officer, director, manager, and stockholder in your firm
 * Number of shares issued (if the firm is a Corporation)